intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 A notification for a fatal error is best sent as explicit error messages to the entity that made the error.
-Error messages benefit from being able to carry arbitrary information that might help the implementor of the sender of the faulty input understand and fix the issue in their software.
+Error messages benefit from being able to carry arbitrary information that might help the implementer of the sender of the faulty input understand and fix the issue in their software.
 QUIC error frames
-{{?QUIC=RFC9000}} are an example of a fatal error mechanism that helped implementors improve software quality throughout the protocol lifecycle.
+{{?QUIC=RFC9000}} are an example of a fatal error mechanism that helped implementers improve software quality throughout the protocol lifecycle.

 Stateless protocol endpoints might generate denial-of-service attacks if they respond with an error messages in response to every message that is received